zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic04.md

 4. If IPv4 is disabled then do:
    1. Extract all name servers with IPv4 address from *Name Server IP*.
-   2. If the set of IPv4 name serververs is non-empty then output *[B04_IPV4_DISABLED]* with the set of IPv4 name servers.
+   2. If the set of IPv4 name servers is non-empty then output *[B04_IPV4_DISABLED]* with the set of IPv4 name servers.

 5. If IPv6 is disabled then do:
    1. Extract all name servers with IPv6 address from *Name Server IP*.
-   2. If the set of IPv6 name serververs is non-empty then output *[B04_IPV6_DISABLED]* with the set of IPv6 name servers.
+   2. If the set of IPv6 name servers is non-empty then output *[B04_IPV6_DISABLED]* with the set of IPv6 name servers.

 6. For each name server in *Name Server IP* do:

    1. Send *SOA Query UDP* and *NS Query UDP* to the name server and collect the [DNS Responses][DNS Response].
-   2. If there is no DNS response on neither query), then:
+   2. If there is no DNS response on neither query, then:
       1. Send *SOA Query TCP* to the name server and collect the [DNS Response].
       2. If there is no [DNS Response], then output *[B04_NO_RESPONSE]* and go to next server.